 An Irgun ammunition factory located at Lilienbaum 11

-Gilad Hospital - Lilienblum 27: This is where the two-story house of Dr. Yehuda Leib Pochovsky is located and in the building is also the first maternity hospital in Tel Aviv, Gilad Hospital is also located.
+Gilad Hospital - Lilienblum 27: This is where the two-story house of Dr. Yehuda Leib Pochovsky is located and the building is also the first maternity hospital in Tel Aviv.

 In general, the streets of Tel Aviv are numbered from the lowest number in the south and the highest number in the north of the street, except Herzl Street.
 Herzl Street starts from Ehad Ha'am Street and the numbers rise in a southerly direction because Ehad Ha'am's house is Herzl 1 and Akiva Weiss' house is Herzl 2 as a tribute and honor to the city's founders.
 On the same corner of the beginning of the street, the Herzliya Gymnasium, which was later demolished, was built, and on its ruins was the Shalom Meir Tower, which was from the day of its construction until the year 2000 the tallest building in the Middle East.

 The first kiosk in Tel Aviv and Israel in general